 Infancy and Toddlerhood

 The first year and a half to two years of life are ones of dramatic growth and change.
 A newborn, with a keen sense of hearing but very poor vision is transformed into a walking, talking toddler within a relatively short period of time.
-Caregivers, pictured above is a loving grandmother, are also transformed from someone who manages feeding and sleep schedules to a constantly moving guide and safety inspector for a mobile, energetic child.
+Caregivers are also transformed from someone who manages feeding and sleep schedules to a constantly moving guide and safety inspector for a mobile, energetic child.